Hexagon/blog/src/posts/2023-09-04_dual-mode-cross-runtime-packages.md

 ### The package.json

-Now, `package.json` file is a crucial component of setting up a cross-runtime dual-mode JavaScript package.
+The `package.json` file is key to setting up a dual-mode, cross-runtime JavaScript package.
 It determines how your package is structured and behaves in different environments.
-Let's take a closer look at the key sections and their significance:
+Let's take a closer look at the key sections and their
+significance:

 ```
 {